 Redemption Penalty for Term Certificates issued before April 15, 2022.
-For the early redemption of a Term Certificates issued before April 15, 2022, including all renewals of such Certificates at maturity, the principal amount payable to you will be reduced by an amount equal to: (i) 30 days' interest on the principal amount redeemed if the original maturity is 90 days or less, (ii) 90 days' interest on the principal amount redeemed if the original maturity is over one year to two years, and (iv) 180 days' interest on the principal amount redeemed if the original maturity is over two years.
+For the early redemption of a Term Certificates issued before April 15, 2022, including all renewals of such Certificates at maturity, the principal amount payable to you will be reduced by an amount equal to: (i) 30 days' interest on the principal amount redeemed if the original maturity is 90 days or less, (ii) 90 days' interest on the principal amount redeemed if the original maturity is over 90 days to one year, (iii) 120 days' interest on the principal amount redeemed if the original maturity is over 1 year to 2 years, and (iv) 180 days' interest on the principal amount redeemed if the original maturity is over 2 years.
 However, the redemption of a Term Certificate prior to its maturity will not be subject to the penalty just described if the redemption is upon your death if the Investment Certificate is owned individually or if the redemption is upon the death of one or more of the owners if the Investment Certificate is owned jointly.
 In addition, holders of Term Certificates issued prior to the date of this Offering Circular have the right to receive payment of any reinvested interest on a Term Certificate, subject to the availability of funds, at any time upon at least 30 days' prior written notice to us; provided, however, in the event a Term Certificate is reinvested at maturity, any accrued interest as of the maturity date will be converted into principal and will no longer be payable to you as interest.